 It also causes less tissue scarring, which means that they can successfully and safely have a second procedure in the future, if necessary.

-However, before opting for minimally invasive thoracic surgery, your health has to be thoroughly assessed to determine whether you are eligible for it.
+However, before opting for minimally invasive thoracic surgery, your health has to be thoroughly assessed by Dr. Alexander Marmureanu to determine whether you are eligible for it.

-Accordingly, your physician will ask you to go through some of the following tests and medical examinations, depending on the specific pulmonary issue you experience:
+Accordingly, our surgeon will ask you to go through some of the following tests and medical examinations, depending on the specific pulmonary issue you experience:

 Almost every condition or disease occurring in the thoracic cavity can be successfully attended to via a minimally invasive approach.
 Nevertheless, deciding for it when it comes to treating very severe or extremely complex lung-related problems might be ill-advised, as a larger incision is usually more suitable in these cases.